ebecheto/Skill/example/README.md

 The script will take the more frequence color of the input image and for every pixel create a skill command to crerate that rectange.
 Then finaly merge all the layers.
-Use it preferably on a bmp 4-bit depth color image (reduce to possible 16 RGB color) Will generate DRC errors to be wiaved for sure.
+Use it preferably on a bmp 4-bit depth color image (reduce to possible 16 RGB color) Will generate DRC errors to be waived for sure.
 But you can insert your favourite logo or a tribute to a dear colleague.

 ```
 shell> python3 ~/Skill/image2layers.py  #<= echo help script